-Virginia Teachers for Tomorrow I - Grades 11 and 12Semester/YearCourse No. 9062DE RCC - SDV 110Prerequisite - Application, GPA Min. of 2.7Yirginia Teachers for Tomorrow II - Grades 11 and 12Virginia Teachers for Tomorrow II - Grades 11 and 12Semester/YearCourse No. 9072DE RCC - EDU 200Prerequisite - Minimum B average in Virginia Teachers for Tomorrow IProvides an orientation to the teaching profession in Virginia, including historical perspectives, current issues, and future trends in education on the national and state levels.
-Emphasizesinformation about teacher licensure examinations, steps to certification, teacher preparation and induction programs, and attention to critical shortage areas in Virginia.
+Virginia Teachers for Tomorrow I - Grades 11 and 12

+Course No. 9062 DE RCC - SDV 110 Prerequisite - Application, GPA Min. of 2.7

+Virginia Teachers for Tomorrow II - Grades 11 and 12 Course No. 9072

+DE RCC - EDU 200

+Prerequisite - Minimum B average in Virginia Teachers for Tomorrow I

+Provides an orientation to the teaching profession in Virginia, including historical perspectives, current issues, and future trends in education on the national and state levels.
+Emphasizes information about teacher licensure examinations, steps to certification, teacher preparation and induction programs, and attention to critical shortage areas in Virginia.
 Includes supervised field placement.
+Students have the option to take the PRAXIS I.

 Virginia Teachers for Tomorrow (VTfT) fosters student interest, understanding, and appreciation of the teaching profession and allows secondary students to explore careers in education.
 Students build a foundation for teaching; learn the history, structure and governance of teaching; apply professional teaching techniques in the VTfT classroom; and reflect on their teaching experiences.
-Additional educational leadership opportunities are offered through the student organization, Future Educators Association. \\Virginia Teachers for Tomorrow are now part of the Educator's Rising program.\\
+Additional educational leadership opportunities are offered through the student organization, Future Educators Association.
+Virginia Teachers for Tomorrow are now part of the Educator's Rising program.